Demotive/govuk_transformation_dashboard/README.md

 The toolkit lives here: ```/_assets_pipeline/govuk_toolkit/```

+To update the toolkit to the latest release, ```$ git submodule update --remote --merge``` Then add and commit with a useful message like "Updating toolkit"

 ### govuk_template

 Also using the [govuk_template](https://github.com/alphagov/govuk_template).
 Please see the README.md within ```/_layouts/``` for more info on integrating the template.